AIDS Drug Assistance Programs (ADAPs)

 What are ADAPs?1

 AIDS Drug Assistance Programs (ADAPs) provide HIV-related prescription drugs to low-income people with HIV/AIDS who have limited or no prescription drug coverage.
-With more than 230,000 enrollees in FY 2011, ADAPs reach approximately one third of people with HIV estimated to be receiving care nationally.2 In June 20123 alone, ADAPs provided medications to nearly 144,000 clients and insurance coverage to thousands more.
+With more than 210,000 enrollees in FY 2013, ADAPs reach approximately one third of people with HIV estimated to be receiving care nationally.2 In June 2013 alone, ADAPs provided medications to more than 152,000 clients – the largest number in ADAP history – and insurance coverage to thousands more.

-ADAPs began serving clients in 1987, when Congress first appropriated funds to help states4 purchase the only approved antiretroviral (ARV) drug at that time, AZT.
-In 1990, they were incorporated into the newly enacted Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, now known as the Ryan White Program.5, 6 Since Fiscal Year (FY) 1996, Congress has specifically earmarked funding for ADAPs through Part B of Ryan White, which is allocated by formula to states.7 Ryan White has been reauthorized by Congress four times since first created and changes have been made to ADAPs over time.
-The program’s current authorization ends in September 2013.
+ADAPs began serving clients in 1987, when Congress first appropriated funds to help states3 purchase the only approved antiretroviral (ARV) drug at that time, AZT.
+In 1990, they were incorporated into the newly enacted Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, now known as the Ryan White Program.4,5 Since Fiscal Year (FY) 1996, Congress has specifically earmarked funding for ADAPs through Part B of Ryan White, which is allocated by formula to states.6 Ryan White has been reauthorized by Congress four times since first created and changes have been made to ADAPs over time.

-In FY 2012, 59 jurisdictions received ADAP earmark funding, including all 50 states, the District of Columbia, American Samoa, the Federated States of Micronesia, Guam, the Marshall Islands, the Northern Mariana Islands, Puerto Rico, the Republic of Palau, and the U.S. Virgin Islands.
+In FY 2013, 59 jurisdictions received ADAP earmark funding; 51 reported data, including 47 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 ADAPs also receive state funding and contributions from other sources, including other parts of Ryan White, but this support is highly variable and largely dependent on local decisions and resources.
 ADAPs are not entitlement programs; annual federal appropriations and, where available, other funding, determine how many clients ADAPs can serve and the level of services they can provide.
 Each state operates its own ADAP, including determining eligibility criteria and other program elements, resulting in significant variation across the country.

 The ADAP budget has increased over time, although the levels of funding and budget composition are highly variable from year to year, and influenced by a broad range of factors.
 In recent years, the budget has also included transfers from other parts of Ryan White as well as emergency funding to help alleviate ADAP waiting lists and unmet program needs.

-- The federal ADAP earmark8 is the largest component of the budget (41%), although it has declined as a share of the budget in recent years.
+- Through FY 2012, the federal ADAP earmark7 was the largest component of the budget.
+It has declined as a share of the budget in recent years, and accounted for 39% of the FY 2013 budget, just behind drug rebates.

 - ADAP emergency funding accounted for 4% of the budget.

-- Supplemental Drug Treatment Grants accounted for 2% of the overall ADAP budget.
+- Part B Supplemental awards accounted for 2% of the overall ADAP budget.

-- Transfers to ADAPs from state Part B base awards and from state Part B supplemental funding, as well as from Part A jurisdictions each accounted for 1%.
+- Transfers to ADAPs from state Part B base awards and from Part A jurisdictions each accounted for 1%, while state Part B supplemental funding represented less than a percent (0.3%).

-- In addition to ADAP earmark funding, in FY 2012, 44 ADAPs received drug rebates; 40 received state funds; 36 received Part B Supplemental Drug Treatment Grants; 25 received emergency funds; 23 received transfers of Part B base funds; 18 received transfers of ADAP Part B supplemental funds; and 9 received transfers of Part A funds.
-Despite an increase in the national ADAP budget, 16 ADAPs experienced net decreases in their budgets.
+- In addition to ADAP earmark funding, in FY 2013, 46 ADAPs received drug rebates; 36 received Part B Supplemental awards; 35 received state funds; 22 received transfers of Part B base funds; 20 received emergency funds; 10 received transfers of Part B supplemental funds; and 6 received transfers of Part A funds.
+Among the 51 states reporting data in both FY 2012 and FY 2013, half (25 states) experienced net decreases in their budgets.

 ADAP Expenditures and Prescriptions

-Nearly all ADAP expenditures are for prescription drugs and drug spending has increased over time (albeit at slower rates in recent years); expenditures increased by 3% between June 2011 and June 2012.
+Nearly all ADAP expenditures for prescription drugs and drug spending has increased over time (albeit at slower rates in recent years); expenditures increased by 2% between June 2012 and June 2013.

-- The average expenditure per prescription was $309.
-ARVs accounted for the bulk of drug expenditures (93%), and expenditures per prescription were more than 7 times higher for ARVs than non-ARVs.
+- ARVs accounted for the bulk of drug expenditures (91%), and expenditures per prescription were more than 4 times higher for ARVs than non-ARVs.

 ADAP formularies (the list of drugs covered) vary significantly across the country.
 At the end of June 2012: